hyperspy/hyperspyUI/_sources/quickstart.txt

 .. _Qt: http://www.qt.io/

-    #)  Menus: Most of the actions you can do have a menu entry.
+    #)  Menus: Most of the :ref:`actions <actions>` you can do have a menu
+        entry.
-    #)  Toolbars: Several actions have their own button on a toolbar, and all
+    #)  Toolbars: Several :ref:`actions <actions>` have their own button on a
-        interactive :ref:`tools-section` are here as well.
+        toolbar, and all interactive :ref:`tools-section` are here as well.
-    #)  Widgets: These are small panels or windows that can be moved, and
+    #)  :ref:`widgets-section`: These are small panels or windows that can be
-        are always open unless explicitly closed.
-Their content and behavior can vary widely, and includes the `data tree` and the `console` widgets.
+        moved, and are always open unless explicitly closed.
+Their content and behavior can vary widely, and includes the :ref:`data-widget` and the :ref:`console-widget`.
     #)  Figures: The final component are the figures and plots that are
         generated.
 These include all `matplotlib`_ figures, but the ones created by HyperSpy are the most interesting ones.